History

 Sam Houston, H & H, and Texas Girl jars in Southwest markets

-A San Antonio Express piece describes strong demand for Sam Houston, H & H, and Texas Girl Crystalvac jars; housewives reuse the wide-mouth jars for canning, and the glass fits standard Kerr and Mason-Ball closures.
+The San Antonio Express of 10 September 1934 reports strong demand for Sam Houston, H & H, and Texas Girl Crystalvac jars across Southwest markets, noting that housewives reuse the wide-mouth jars for canning because the glass fits standard Kerr and Mason-Ball closures.

 Source: San Antonio Express (San Antonio, Texas) 10 September 1934 • Page 7